sajjadGG/book-python/database/sql/sql-transaction.rst

 failure and previous operations are rolled back to their former state.

 Transactions are often composed of multiple statements.
-Atomicity guarantees that each transaction is treated as a single "unit", which either succeeds completely, or fails completely: if any of the statements constituting a transaction fails to complete, the entire transaction fails and the database is left unchanged.
+Atomicity guarantees that each transaction is treated as a single 'unit', which either succeeds completely, or fails completely: if any of the statements constituting a transaction fails to complete, the entire transaction fails and the database is left unchanged.
 An atomic system must guarantee